 Please note that the garden contains many steep, narrow and uneven paths, as well as long flights of steps without handrails.
-Whilst this is very much part of the garden's charm and design, we recommend that those with accessibility needs call ahead of their visit.
+Whilst this is very much part of the garden's charm and design, we recommend that those with accessibility needs call ahead of their visit (during office hours).
 Please do not bring buggies into the garden as we will have to ask you to leave them at the ticket desk as the garden’s steep steps and narrow paths are unsuitable for buggies and the historic fabric of the garden is likely to be damaged.

 2019 Public Opening Times